The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 Food that is highly perishable and therefore likely to pose a danger to human health after only a short time should be marked with a use-by date.

 Examples of food that should have a use by date include:

 The use-by date should be given in the format 'Use by: day / month' - for example, 'Use by: 23 January'.

 You may add the year if you wish.

 The date must be given in the order day, month, year, and be uncoded.
-Write the month rather than using numbers (06 for June, for example) to prevent confusion; '05/06' could mean 5 June or 6 May.
+Write the month rather than using numbers (06 for June, for example) to prevent confusion - for example, '05/06' could mean 5 June or 6 May.

 If the product is made up of a number of individually prepacked products, the use-by date must appear on each.

-There are two types of minimum-durability date - 'best before' and 'best before end' - and which one you need to use will depend on the life of the product.
+There are two types of minimum-durability date - 'best before' and 'best before end' - and which one to use will depend on the life of the product.